descendsphere/route-render/docs/DESIGN.md

 *   **Responsibilities:**
     *   Holds references to all interactive DOM elements.
     *   Initializes all UI event listeners.
-    *   Manages the logic for the collapsible side panel and the dynamic movement of the quick controls.
+    *   Manages the logic for the collapsible side panel via `collapsePanel()` and `expandPanel()` methods, which are called by the panel's click handler and can be called programmatically (e.g., to auto-collapse on tour start).
     *   Provides a single `updateUIForState(state)` method that shows/hides all relevant UI sections based on the current application state.
     *   Provides methods to update the state of custom controls (e.g., `setPlayPauseButtonState`) by toggling CSS classes, which in turn control the visibility of different SVG icons.

 ### 3.3. `TourController`
 *   **Description:** Manages the logic for preparing and controlling the cinematic tour.
 *   **Responsibilities:**
     *   `prepareTour()`: The main setup method.
 It populates the `SampledPositionProperty`, configures the Cesium `Clock`, and initializes all listeners.
 This is called once when a route is loaded.
+The UI tick listener is now managed independently here to prevent it from being destroyed by camera changes.
     *   `startTour()`: A simple method that begins or resumes animation by setting `viewer.clock.shouldAnimate = true` and re-initializes listeners.
     *   `pauseTour()`: A simple method that pauses animation.
-    *   `stopTour()`: Resets the clock and cleans up all camera and UI listeners.
+    *   `stopTour()`: Resets the clock and cleans up all camera and UI listeners, including the now-decoupled UI tick listener.
     *   Manages the selection and application of different camera strategies.

 ### 3.4. `SpeedController`